josamuna/UpgradableSmartContract/README.md

 8. Create a multisignature wallet with [Gnosis safe](https://safe.global/), and play the role of `proposer` and `executor`.
 This will allow multisign transaction and call timelock to wait for the delay to upgrade `JosamTokenV1` to `JosamTokenV2`.

 - Connect MetaMask account used in earlier steps.
-- Provide a project name: `ProxyImplementation` and select `goerli`.
+- Provide a project name: `ProxyUpgradeImplementation` and select `goerli`.
 - Add at least one owner and give a name of each one (eg.: first, second, etc.).

 9. Create `arguments file` to specify time duration to execute transaction (By the contract itself), executors array and proposers array to be passed as arguments to Timelock.sol contract during deployment.